samestrin/chromium-screenshots/README.md

 - dark_mode: Emulate dark mode (default: false)
 - block_ads: Block ad domains (default: false)
 - cookies: Array of cookie objects [{name, value, domain?, ...}]
+- localStorage: Object of key-value pairs to inject into localStorage
+- sessionStorage: Object of key-value pairs to inject into sessionStorage
 ```

 #### `screenshot_to_file`

 Capture a screenshot and save it to disk.
-Supports cookie injection for authenticated pages.
+Supports cookie and storage injection for authenticated pages.

 ```
 Parameters:
 - url (required): URL to capture
 - output_path (required): Path to save the screenshot
 - cookies: Array of cookie objects [{name, value, domain?, ...}]
+- localStorage: Object of key-value pairs to inject into localStorage
+- sessionStorage: Object of key-value pairs to inject into sessionStorage
 - (all other parameters same as screenshot)
 ```